huwenqing0606/RL-manufacturing/README.md

 # RL-manufacturing
-Source code for the paper <<Joint Control of Manufacturing and Onsite Microgrid System via Novel Neural-Network Integrated Reinforcement Learning Algorithms>>
+Source code for the paper

+Joint Control of Manufacturing and Onsite Microgrid System via Novel Neural-Network Integrated Reinforcement Learning Algorithms

+by Hu, W., Sun, Z., Yang, J., Steimeister, L. and Xu, K.

 The run files are